Street name: Landmarks

 Some streets are named for landmarks that were in the street, or nearby, when it was built.
 Such names are often retained after the landmark disappears.

 Barcelona's La Rambla is officially a series of streets.
 The Rambla de Canaletes is named after a fountain that still stands, but the Rambla dels Estudis is named after the Estudis Generals, a university building demolished in 1843, and the Rambla de Sant Josep, the Rambla dels Caputxins, and the Rambla de Santa Monica are each named after former convents.
 Only the convent of Santa Monica survives as a building, and it has been converted to a museum.

+London's Crystal Palace Parade takes its name from a former exhibition centre that stood adjacent to it, destroyed by fire in 1936.

 Sometimes a street is named after a landmark that was destroyed to build that very street.
 For example, New York's Canal Street takes its name from a canal that was filled in to build it.
 New Orleans' Canal Street was named for the canal that was to be built in its right-of-way.